 The Committee received a report presented by Jonathan Lee of the audited final LGSS Statement of Accounts for 2013/14.
 This was provided to the Committee for information purposes only.
 LGSS Accounts were approved by the LGSS Joint Committee.
 Since publication on this agenda, the LGSS Joint Committee had received and approved an updated version at their meeting on 18th September.

 It was highlighted:

-- The presentation of the 'Comprehensive Income and Expenditure Statement' had been provided with increased guidance notes in relation to disclosures and an expanded critical judgement on Pensions. - The Audit had gone well with KPMG in particular challenging the rationale on some parts of the Accounts to ensure compliance with the CIPFA Code.
+• The presentation of the 'Comprehensive Income and Expenditure Statement' had been provided with increased guidance notes in relation to disclosures and an expanded critical judgement on

 J Idle

 J Idle